dhurlburtusa/shortcuts/wordpress/wordpress-notes.md

 At their most basic level, WordPress themes are collections of different files that work together to create what you see, as well as how your site behaves.

+### Template Files

+WordPress themes are made up of template files.
+These are PHP files that contain a mixture of HTML, Template Tags, and PHP code.

 There are only two files absolutely required in a WordPress theme:

 * index.php – the main template file